Won-Jong Lee Email & Phone Number

 A concise factual answer block for searchers comparing this professional profile.

-Won-Jong Lee is listed as Principal Graphics Hardware Architect at NVIDIA, a company with 41500 employees, based in Santa Clara, California, United States.
+Won-Jong Lee is listed as Principal Graphics Hardware Architect at NVIDIA, a with 41500 employees, based in Santa Clara, California, United States.
 AeroLeads shows a work email signal at intel.com and a matched LinkedIn profile for Won-Jong Lee.

 Won-Jong Lee previously worked as Principal GPU Architect at Amd and Committee Member at Siggraph, Siggraph Asia, Eurographics, Hpg.
 Won-Jong Lee holds Ph.D., Computer Science from Yonsei University.